aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 ladder) with a field large enough to fit the whole group comfortably.
 How to check that?
 Normally I simply take a photo from the top of the whole area and note down from there where the extreme corners of the group could be and still be fully seen in the shot - not blocked by trees, buildings and shadows.
 Then I go down and measure that space.
-Rule of thumb being - people in one horzontal line can stand 1 normal lenght step from each other and two horizontal lines can be half a step from each other vertically.
+Rule of thumb being - people in one horizontal line can stand 1 normal length step from each other and two horizontal lines can be half a step from each other vertically.
 So I can just measure a rough rectangle in steps, multiply the sides, multiply that by two and I have the rough number of people that can fit there for the photo.